OlegSopilnyak/service-executor/README.md

     - **minimumInstances** - minimal quantity of service instances which will start;
     - **maximumInstances** - maximum capacity of pool;
     - **exclusiveDelayValue** - delay in milliseconds between remote call.
+4. Integration test **ServiceInstancePoolIT** demonstrate the usage of library.<br>

-    If you have any question, please contact me directly by oleg.sopilnyak@gmail.com
+`    If you have any question, please contact me directly by oleg.sopilnyak@gmail.com`